 - Unbalanced glucose levels

 If your cat is underweight, this can lead to further health issues down the line.
 There are multiple reasons why your cat may not be able to reach a healthy target weight.
 Thankfully, it’s easy to spot when your cat is under weight.
-If you can see a marked indent between their ribs and hips this is a clear sign they are underweight.
+If you can see a marked indent between their ribs and hips this is a clear sign they have cat weight issues, and are underweight.
 Your cat may seem lethargic and apathetic to grooming if they are malnourished.
 Which is why it is important to consult with your vet about your cat’s diet.

 If your cat suddenly starts to lose weight, consult a vet immediately.